US Winter Olympics 2018 medal winners

 The conditions for the men’s snowboard slopestyle were less than ideal, but 17-year-old Red Gerard made it through the swirling winds to capture the United States’ first gold medal of the 2018 Olympics.

-Gerard reportedly overslept before his event because he stayed up too late watching Netflix and had to borrow his roommate’s jacket when he couldn’t find his.
+Gerard reportedly overslept before his event because he stayed up too late watching Netflix and had to borrow his roommate’s jacket when he couldn’t find his own.
 Still, Gerard, the underdog, overcame the odds and made it to the top of the podium with a score of 87.16.

 Chloe Kim, women's snowboard halfpipe